2005 Kashmir earthquake: Pakistan

-Hospitals, schools, and rescue services, including police and armed forces, were paralysed.
-There was virtually no infrastructure, and communication was badly affected.
-Local building construction practices, poor workmanship, economic constraints and design flaws meant that almost 780,000 buildings were destroyed or damaged beyond repair.
-The Pakistani government's official death toll as of November 2005 stood at 87,350, although it is estimated that the death toll could have reached over 100,000.
-Approximately 138,000 people were injured, and over 3.5 million were rendered homeless.
-The earthquake affected more than 500,000 families, and cold weather increased the death toll for those who survived the earthquake, but were displaced and homeless.

-At least 1,350 people were killed and 6,266 injured in Jammu and Kashmir, India.
-In Uri there were over 150 deaths.
-Four deaths were reported in Afghanistan, including a young girl who died in Jalalabad after a wall collapsed on her.
-The quake was felt in Kabul, but the effects were minimal there.

-More than 780,000 buildings were destroyed or damaged beyond repair.
-In Balakot, about 90% of the buildings in the city were reduced to rubble, and in Muzaffarabad, almost every building was either destroyed or damaged.
-In Uri, over 50% of the buildings were reportedly damaged after a short circuit resulted in a fire.
+In Balakot, about 90% of the buildings were reduced to rubble, and 30,000 people were feared dead, while in the city of Muzaffarabad, 23,000 people were killed and almost every building was either destroyed or damaged.
+The village of Jabri Kailash, near the epicenter, was completely destroyed, with its entire population of 4,000 believed to have been wiped out.
+In Garhi Habibullah, 2,000 people were killed, including 403 students after a school collapsed.
+Up to 1,000 people were killed after a landslide struck the town of Hattian Bala.

 Around 574 health facilities were reported to have been partially damaged or destroyed.
 In Pakistan, around 320 health institutions were destroyed and 44 were partially damaged.
 The resulting landslides from the earthquake affected transport, with closure of essential roads and highways.
 Sections of a road and pavement in a major route in Muzaffarabad collapsed.
 Many bridges were damaged, with the largest damaged bridge in Balakot.
 Several other bridges in the Jhelum Valley (Kashmir) were also damaged.
 The bridges in Muzaffarabad were not damaged except for a pedestrian suspension bridge north of the city which collapsed.
 3,994 water supply systems were destroyed.
 In Muzaffarabad and Balakot, the electricity network was destroyed.
 In Balakot, some pylons were tilted.
 The GSM network withstood the impact of the earthquake better.
 In both towns, the Mobilink operator was functional, but was saturated and experienced intermittent signal, and was therefore unreliable.
 In contrast, landline telephone infrastructure was completely destroyed.
 It was estimated that about 40% of telecommunication exchanges, and 15% of telephone lines in Azad Jammu and Kashmir were disrupted.
-In the North-West Frontier Province(presently known as Khyber Pakhtunkhwa, though excluding a few areas of present KPK), it was estimated that 30% of exchanges and 8% of lines were disrupted.
+In the North-West Frontier Province, it was estimated that 30% of exchanges and 8% of lines were disrupted.

+In Islamabad, one building collapsed; a 12-story apartment building at the Margalla Towers complex.
+The collapse trapped nearly 200 people, with 78 dying and 107 others rescued, including 100 with serious injuries.
+Damage elsewhere in the city was rather minor, with 117 buildings sustaining structural cracks.
+Buildings also collapsed in Gujranwala, Gujrat and Lahore.